jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 A Stoicheios is an artificial being made of a single pure element, one of fire, water, air, earth, sunlight, or moonlight.
 They are unstable, and prone to rampaging.
 However, due to their usefulness when tactically deployed in combat, the ancient Magellians sealed away armies of Stoicheioi in Ksylic spheres where they could be summoned at will.
 It was possible to temporarily phase a single Stoicheios out of its sphere to rampage against enemy armies, then phase it back into its sphere after its utility had run out.

+Odioktons

+*   **Robustness:** 8
+*   **Number appearing:** 1
+*   **Disposition:** Cautious
+*   **Courage:** Relentless
+*   **Soul color:** Yellow and green mixed
+*   **Intelligence:** Mortal-like

+The ancient Magellians bound Mikton souls to elemental air for use as covert assassins called Odioktons.
+They strike with blasts of the surrounding air to eliminate their targets.
+However, Odioktons are inherently defiant of their masters, and require powerful magic to remain under control.
+In order to keep these creatures under control, they were sealed away in Ksylic spheres.
+The summoner would phase the Odiokton out of the sphere, bind the Odiokton to force it to obey, then phase the Odiokton back into its Ksylic sphere upon completion of its task.
+However, Odioktons bound in this manner still had the ability to maliciously comply with its orders.

 ### Undead Monsters